Mbia: Shanghai Shenhua sign Cameroon midfielder on a free transfer | Goal.com

 The 33-year-old Cameroon international had a fine campaign with Wuhan Zall where he made 24 league outings last season as they finished sixth.

-The former Marseille and QPR midfielder joins Nigeria's Odion Ighalo in Shanghai Shenhua and he is in line to feature in the AFC Champions League this year.
+The former Marseille and QPR midfielder joins Nigeria's Odion Ighalo in the books of Shanghai Shenhua and he is in line to feature in the AFC Champions League this year.

 "I want to say a really big thanks to Wuhan Zall and its fans for this extraordinary year...
 I'm really happy to join Shanghai Shenhua for the next season, this is an exciting new challenge," Mbia tweeted.